Designing labeled graph classifiers by exploiting the R\'enyi entropy of the dissimilarity representation: Differential R e nyi entropy estimators

 Assuming to perform the estimation on a set of $n$ measurements in $\mathbb{R}^d$, the computational complexity involved in computing Eq. \ref{eq:rentropy_mst} is given by:

 The first term in (\ref{eq:rentropy_mst_complexity}) accounts for the generation of $G(\underline{\mathbf{X}}_{n})$, computing the respective Euclidean distances for the edge weights.
-The second term quantifies the cost involved in the MST computation using the well-known Kruskal's algorithm; this cost can be reduced by adopting faster approximations for the MST computation \cite{bonev__2008}, which however will not be taken into account in this paper.
+The second term quantifies the cost involved in the MST computation using the well-known Kruskal's algorithm.
 The last term in (\ref{eq:rentropy_mst_complexity}) concerns the computation of the MST length.